 • Queen sized bed with orthopedic mattress and hypoallergenic bedding

-• 2 Twin-sized bed/settee with thick foam mattress and hypoallergenic bedding
+• Two twin-sized bed/settee with thick foam mattress and hypoallergenic bedding

-• Hand-crafted rustic furniture from naturally harvested trees on the land
+• Artistically hand-crafted rustic furniture from naturally harvested trees on the land

-• Kitchen with refrigerator, micro-wave, coffee maker, electric skillet and basic kitchenware
+• Large kitchen with refrigerator, micro-wave, coffee maker, electric skillet and basic kitchenware

 • Tiled bathroom with real hot-water heater